-Schedules are being finalized, but the project is expected to begin with track work, followed by station renovations.
 See here for specific improvements headed for your part of the Blue Line:

 As we upgrade the Blue Line, we will do our best to limit inconveniences.
 Riders will see temporary station closures and small delays during overnights and on weekends.
 See the latest information on service changes, and sign up for CTA Updates or follow @cta on Twitter to stay up-to-speed on work that might affect your trip.